romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

       if (removeTagIds.length) {
-        // `deleteUnused` will be defined in a tag repo await tagRepo(tag).whereIn('id', removeTagIds).deleteUnused();
+        // `deleteUnused` will be defined in a tag repo await tagRepo.whereIn('id', removeTagIds).deleteUnused();
       }
     },
   },
 })
 ```

-The first parameter is `tag` from `db.tag` (see in article controller).
-We import `db.tag` directly here because it is important to use `db` from the callback of the transaction.

-Another thing to point out here, this method doesn't return a query object, so it cannot be chained.
+This method doesn't return a query object, so it cannot be chained.
-This is a limitation for the case when you want to await a query inside of the method.
+This is a limitation for the case when you want to await a query inside the method of repo.

 `deleteUnused` is not complex and could be inlined, but it feels good to move the code to places where it feels like home.
 It is not a concern of the article to know what an unused tag is, it is a concern of a tag, so it belongs to the tag repo: